 Pediatricians like Dr. Amra Zuzo at Novant Health Pediatrics Berewick are able to monitor healthy development by tracking growth on a curve, known as the pediatric growth chart, to ensure that a child is developing proportionally.

-"Some may be shorter or heavier than others, but what’s most important is that they follow a smooth, consistent curve.
-It drives home the importance of an annual physical, even when a child is doing well.
+"Some may be shorter or heavier than others, but what’s most important is that they follow a smooth, consistent curve," Zuzo said.
+"It drives home the importance of an annual physical, even when a child is doing well."

 Health care providers also use the growth chart to compare development in children of the same age and gender.
 It’s been a standard in pediatrics since the 1970s and still today, plays a critical role in catching early signs of disease and preventing future health problems.

-Find a pediatrician that's right for you
+Find a pediatrician that's right for your family.

 Birth to two years

 In addition to height and weight measurements, pediatricians begin tracking body mass index (BMI) – a measure of fat based on height and weight – at age 3.
-Edwards said BMI is an important indicator of healthy growth and development.
+Zuzo said BMI is an important indicator of healthy growth and development.